Zinggi/UnrealScriptIDE/README.md

 	* quickly open the game with your last configuration
 	* you can chose witch map to open
 	* chose between Standalone or a Server and 2 Clients
-	* you can specify additional startup settings
+	* you can specify additional startup settings [more information](https://github.com/Zinggi/UnrealScriptIDE/wiki/Getting-Started#configure)

 * **Various useful Snippets**
+	* predefined Snippets for Standard classes, and language features such as defaultproperties

 * **Add bookmarks to your comments**
 	* to add a bookmark write your comments like this: // ! text or /** ! text*/